After-Shock/Cloudbox-wiki/Plexdrive.md

 Plexdrive mounts your Google Drive on to your server.
-It prevents potential Google Drive bans by caching the stream data in RAM.
+It works better than others mounting solutions because it caches the stream data in RAM, which also helps prevent potential Google Drive bans.

 _Note: If your server has < 16GB of RAM, give [[this|FAQ#server-ram-is-being-maxed-out]] a read after finishing the steps below._